GarryBGoode/gggears/docs/source/examples.rst

     :end-before: [Ex.
 6]

 .. note ::
-    Bevel gears are implemented with ideal spherical involute geometry, which does not represent real bevel gears due to manufacturing constraints.
+    Bevel gears are implemented with octoid tooth profile.
+Undercuts are supported for bevel gears.
+    Top and bottom face of bevel gears follow spherical surface (not conic).

 7. Spiral Bevel Gears
 ---------------------
 Spiral bevel gears are under development, but you can already create them with the following code.
+The spiral geometry follows an euclidean spiral, which is mathematically simple, but is not realistic.
+Axis offset (hypoid) geometry is not yet supported.

 .. image:: assets/general_ex7.svg
     :align: center